DanielBie/fachprojekt-25-26/README.md

 ```console
 ./run.sh initial
 ```
-To build the benchmark the flag `-build` is used.
-An additional flag `-clean` can be used to first clean the build folder and rebuild everything.
+To build the benchmark the flag `--build` (`-b`) is used.
+An additional flag `--clean` (`-c`) can be used to first clean the build folder and rebuild everything.
 This can be a useful first step in debugging.
 E.g. when building `initial` without a clean build the call would be
 ```console
 ./run.sh initial -build
 ```

-To run a benchmark the flag `-run` is used.
+To run a benchmark the flag `--run` (`-r`) is used.
 Per default the results printed to the terminal.
-If the results should instead be stored in a `result.csv` file in the benchmark folder, the flag `-store` can be used.
+If the results should instead be stored in a `result.csv` file in the benchmark folder, the flag `--store` (`-s`) can be used.
 All flags can be combined.
 E.g. first clean building and then running the benchmark without storing to the file, the call is
 ```console
 ./run.sh initial -build -clean -run
 ```